ONEARMY/academy/docs/guides/stars.md

 #### Ally
-Precious Plastic Spaces (Workspace, Machine Builder, Collection Point and Community Point) can become an Ally Space by getting at least 6 stars in the [Ally Checklist](https://jsfiddle.net/davehakkens/gr4pndtc/94/show).
-An Ally Spaces can create a pin on the map plus they are eligible to be featured in Precious Plastic communication channels (100k+) and the upcoming IG store.
+Precious Plastic Spaces (Workspace, Machine Builder, Collection Point and Community Point) can become an Ally Space by getting at least 6 stars in the [Ally Checklist](https://jsfiddle.net/davehakkens/gr4pndtc/94/show)(below).
+Ally Spaces can create a pin on the map plus they are eligible to be featured in Precious Plastic communication channels (100k+) and the upcoming IG store.

 🚩 Type | 🤝 Requirements | 💫 Unlocks
 --- | --- | ---